-This information pertains to building Java code with Buck.
+This topic pertains to building Java code with Buck.

-When compiling a Java rule, in addition to the library JAR that contains all of the compiled classes and resources for the rule, Buck also creates an ABI JAR containing just the resources and the class interfaces.
-Since ABI JARs do not contain method bodies or private members, they are smaller and change less often than library JARs, which enables Buck to do two things with them:
+When compiling a Java rule, Buck creates an Application Binary Interface (ABI) JAR, which contains only resources and class interfaces, that is, the public interface for your module.
+Buck creates this ABI JAR in addition to the library JAR, which contains all of the compiled classes and resources for the rule.
+Since ABI JARs do not contain method bodies or private members, they are smaller and change less frequently than library JARs, which enables Buck to use ABI JARs in two ways:

-- Use them on the compiler's classpath instead of library JARs to get a small but noticeable performance boost since the smaller size of ABI JARs enables the compiler to load them faster than library JARs
+- Use them on the compiler's classpath instead of library JARs to get a small but significant performance boost because the smaller size of ABI JARs enables the compiler to load them faster than library JARs.

 Three Kinds of ABI JARs

 Depending on the java.abi_generation_mode config setting, Buck can create an ABI JAR in three ways:

 - From classes, by building the library JAR first and then stripping out the unnecessary bits.

 - From source, by hooking in to the compiler while it is compiling the library JAR and emitting the ABI JAR partway through the compilation process.
 This helps to reduce bottlenecks due to slow rules or low parallelism in a build graph.